josiahH-cf/prompt-automation/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup.
 For a summary of the selector, collector, and review window features, see the [GUI parity spec](docs/PARITY_SPEC.md).
+### Mapping Digit Shortcuts (Guided)

+- Open Options → Manage shortcuts / renumber.
+- Double‑click a row to edit a digit.
+A structured picker lists all templates with ID, title, and relative path; you can double‑click to select instead of typing a free path.
+- If you overwrite an existing mapping for a digit, the UI asks for confirmation.
+- The “Renumber” action updates template IDs and file prefixes to match any numeric digit shortcuts.

+### Reset Overrides with Undo

+- Options → Reset reference files now shows a confirmation dialog and creates a one‑level undo snapshot.
+- To restore, use Options → Undo last reset.
+- Scope: includes file path/skip overrides and template value overrides stored in `placeholder-overrides.json`.
+The undo snapshot is single‑level and is cleared after restore.